 Becoming an Artist

 I wrote the following essay my sophomore year of college while taking my very first painting class.
 It started as a way to explore my fondness for growing up in Louisiana.
-By the end, however, I realized it’s more of a window into my unique, artistic perspective.
+By the end, however, I realized it’s a window into my unique, artistic perspective.

-Writing this essay made me realize that I look at and move through the world very differently than most people, and ultimately, this unique perspective is what makes me an artist.
+Writing this essay made me realize that I look at the world very differently than most people, and ultimately, this unique perspective is what makes me an artist.
 These words become dearer to me as time passes, because they really do capture my creative outlook and the beginnings of my journey as an artist.

 I hope this essay gives you insight into how I “became” an artist…or rather, how I discovered that perhaps I’ve been an artist all along.